denised/nextferry/operations.md

 * Run Gatherer/managecaches.py.
 It automatically downloads all the day schedules and puts the resulting data in a file in ../Cache/
 * Edit CurrentSchedule.py, and make the following changes:
 **  Set mindate to the first date of this schedule period.
-**  Replace the schedule content with the newly downloaded content.
+**  Set the schedule name to the proper name of the current schedule (as seen on wsdot.gov) **  Replace the schedule content with the newly downloaded content.
 **  Update the holiday schedules:
 *** Find out the holiday schedule dates for this schedule, and which routes are affected.